faucetsdn/udmi/docs/tools/reset_config.md

 The `reset_config` tool can be used to send a configuration message to a specific device.

-The `reset_config` message can be invoked from the `udmi` folder in the following way:
+The `reset_config` command can be invoked from the `udmi` folder in the following way:

 ```
 bin/reset_config SITE_DIR PROJECT_ID DEVICE_ID [CONFIG_FILE]